Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Experiments

-Results are averaged over five runs with different random seeds, except for some individual cases mentioned in Appendix Table \ref{tab:failed_runs}.
-Despite the diverse philosophies in reward and curriculum design across these tasks, the network architectures used are similar in that the actor and critic networks are both 4-layer MLPs.
+We test our method on 9 RL environments with 3 different embodiments: a) 2 blind tasks (velocity-tracking locomotion \cite{rudin2022learning} and pedipulation \cite{arm_pedipulate_2024}) and 5 perceptive tasks (parkour walk, climb up, climb down, crouch, and jump \cite{hoeller_anymal_2023}) with ANYmal-D, b) velocity-tracking locomotion task with Unitree Go1 quadrupedal robot (default implementation in \cite{mittal2025isaac}), and c) velocity-tracking locomotion task with Unitree G1 humanoid robot (default implementation in \cite{mittal2025isaac}).
+All training is performed in Isaac Lab \cite{mittal2025isaac} with a customized fork of open-source RL library RSL-RL \cite{schwarke2025rslrl}.

-The compactness of the architectures can be attributed to the fact that the trained policy networks are expected to be deployed on real mobile hardware and be reactive at a high frequency (typically $50\sim200$ Hz).
-Our proposed architecture has approximately $4\times$ the number of parameters due to the inclusion of state history and the need to cover a larger initial state space in pretraining, compared to task-specific policies that can immediately hyper-specialize.
+Despite the diverse rewards, curricula and hyperparameters involved in aforementioned works, the network architectures used in the original implementations are very similar: the actor and critic networks are both 4-layer MLPs.
+Our proposed architecture has approximately {4$\times$} the number of parameters due to the inclusion of state history and the need to cover a larger initial state space in pretraining, whilst in comparison task-specific policies can immediately hyper-specialize.